wp-plugins/redirect-url-to-post/readme.txt

 Tags: url, redirect, latest post, random, query, link Requires at least: 3.0
 Tested up to: 4.2
-Stable tag: 0.1
+Stable tag: 0.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Display your currently latest, oldest, most-commented or other post with a permanent link.
+Automatically redirect to your latest, oldest, random, or other post through a custom URL

 == Description ==

 This plugin provides an URL that takes you directly to a post in single-post view.
-The post is determined by the query parameter **redirect_to=** and optional others.
-All matching posts are sorted and the first according to the chosen order will be displayed.
+The post is determined by the query parameter **?redirect_to=** and optional others.
+The URL will redirect to the first of all matching posts according to the chosen order.

-You can use URLs such as
+= Examples for URLs =

 http://www.example.com/?redirect_to=latest - **redirects to the latest post**

-or

 http://www.example.com/?redirect_to=random - **redirects to a random post**

-or

 http://www.example.com/?redirect_to=custom&orderby=comment_count&order=DESC - **redirects to the post with the most comments**

-There is no menu or plugin page.
-You use it entirely through the query parameters in the URL.
+There is no settings page in the backend.
+You configer the plugin entirely through the query parameters in the URL.

 Please find more information [here](http://www.christoph-amthor.de/software/redirect-url-post/ "plugin website").